clicknium/clicknium-docs/doc/api/python/webdriver/webextension/install_or_update.md

 Install or update browser extension based on current detected extension status.

 **Returns:** bool
-    &emsp;Return `True` means the extension has been installed or updated, `False` means the extension has already installed the lastest version.
+    &emsp;Return `True` means the extension is being installed or updated, `False` means the latest version extension has already been installed before calling this function.

 **Example:**
 ***